 Budgeting Myths – It’s Your Financial Future

-You can give all the excuses you want, belief in numerous crazy myths, but that won’t change your financial condition.
+You can give all the excuses you want, believe in numerous crazy myths, but that won’t change your financial condition.

 If you’re broke right now, believing that good times will come is optimistic, but not doing anything about it is dumb!